Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2020/Day-2/04-recap-of-R-programming.md

 # Introduction to R

 R is a free, open source programming language and statistical software environment that is used extensively in bioinformatics.
-In addition to the large collection of basic functionality included in the standard distribution of R, an enormous number of packages designed to extend R's functionality for specific applications an exist, representing one of R's core strengths.
+Beyond the basic functionality included in R's standard distribution, an enormous number of packages designed to extend R's functionality for specific applications an exist, representing one of R's core strengths.

 R is also a very powerful way to create high quality graphics, using both functionality in base R as well as graphics specific packages, such as [ggplot2](https://ggplot2.tidyverse.org/).
 These packages provide a high level of user control, meaning almost all plotting features can be controlled.
 Importantly, numerous R packages provide functionality for generating bioinformatics specific visualizations.